Antarctic ice map may hold clues to global warming

 Lieser, who is aboard an Australian icebreaker in Antarctic waters, is part of the Sea Ice Physics and Ecosystem Experiment project, involving scientists from Australia, Belgium, Canada, France, Germany, Japan, New Zealand and the United States.

-They are using a free-swimming robot submarine, which moves about 20 metres (65 feet) below the ice and travels in a grid pattern, using multi-beam sonar to measure the underside of the ice.
+They are using a free-swimming robot submarine, which moves about 20 meters (65 feet) below the ice and travels in a grid pattern, using multi-beam sonar to measure the underside of the ice.

 Lieser said changes in sea ice thickness affects the formation of cold, salty Antarctic bottom water that drives global ocean currents and is crucial for sea life, from phytoplankton and krill to whales.